 Responsible pet owners and their pets are welcome in Missouri state parks.
 Following are a few simple rules to ensure that you, your pet and other park visitors enjoy the outing.
 These rules apply to all types of pets except service animals assisting people with disabilities.

-Keep it to two dogs or less per campsite.
+Keep it to two dogs or fewer per campsite.

 As a courtesy to other visitors, it is recommended you bring no more than two dogs per campsite.
 This also helps reduce the impact on the natural resources and aids with noise control.